iobroker-community-adapters/ioBroker.openknx/README.md

 ### 0.1.21 (2022-02-25)

--   feature: dont sent ack request in ldata.ind, this is disturbing clients if not filtered out by gateway
+-   feature: don't sent ack request in `ldata.ind`, this is disturbing clients if not filtered out by gateway
 -   bugfix: reinit if event received before connection established to avoid deadlock
 -   dependency:adapter core must be 2.6.0 or higher